Architecture & Morality: Background

 During the initial sessions for Architecture & Morality, OMD were looking for a new musical direction.
 Frontman Andy McCluskey, a longtime atheist, told how the band "found a lot of influence in the emotional power of religious music".
 McCluskey informed Melody Maker at the time, "I haven't gone and 'got God'...
 It's just trying to understand why people need religion and believe in it."
-The group spent two months recording at The Manor, Shipton-on-Cherwell, with additional recording completed at the band's own Gramophone Suite in Liverpool.
-Mixing took place at Mayfair, London.
+The group spent two months recording at The Manor Studio, Shipton-on-Cherwell, with additional recording completed at the band's own Gramophone Suite in Liverpool.
+Mixing took place at Mayfair Studios, London.
 Instrumentalist Martin Cooper left and re-joined the group during the making of the album, missing the bulk of the sessions.
 During his absence he formed Godot with former OMD session musician David Hughes.

-A catalyst in the development of OMD's new sound was Hughes using the band's studio to manipulate choral samples he had recorded.
-Musically, the album is noted for making liberal use of those samples, as well as the Mellotron, a mechanical tape-replay keyboard.
-The group introduced other new instruments including prominent guitars on opening track "The New Stone Age", whose sound was intended to startle the OMD audience.
+A catalyst in the development of OMD's new sound was Hughes' use of the band's studio to manipulate choral samples he had recorded; the album is noted for making liberal use of those samples, as well as of the Mellotron, a mechanical tape-replay keyboard.
+The group introduced other new instruments, including prominent guitars on opening track "The New Stone Age", whose sound was intended to startle the OMD audience.
 All of these measures combined to produce a more naturalistic, emotive sound than on previous OMD releases.

 According to the album's credits, its title was suggested to the band by Martha Ladly (formerly of Martha and the Muffins), who had read the 1977 book Morality and Architecture by David Watkin.
-Ladly, who was also a designer, was the girlfriend of Peter Saville, the album's sleeve designer, at the time.
+Ladly, who was also a designer, was at the time the girlfriend of Peter Saville, the album's sleeve designer.
 McCluskey felt the title Architecture & Morality represented the interplay between the human and mechanical aspects of OMD: "We had the 'architecture', which was the technology, the drum machines, the rigid playing, the attempt to break out of the box by playing specifically crafted sounds, and the 'morality', the organic, the human, the emotional touch, which we brought naturally."